Course

 1. Does your clinical area test for the adenovirus?

-2. Do you think more testing could prevent outbreaks?
+2. Could more testing prevent outbreaks?

 Treatment of Adenovirus Infection

-Hospitals provide treatments such as IV fluids, bronchodilators, extra oxygen, and mechanical ventilation (5).
+Hospitals provide treatments such as IV fluids, bronchodilators, extra oxygen, and mechanical ventilation (8).

-Otherwise, healthcare providers must educate the parents and children alike on treatments that can relieve symptoms, these include:
+Otherwise, healthcare providers must educate the parents and children alike on treatments that can relieve symptoms; these include:

 • Drinking plenty of water and clear liquids (popsicles).